basilevs/jstackfilter/core/core/README.md

 ...
 ```

-Notice, how the output is wast and requires prolonged analysis to be useful.
+Notice, how the output is vast and requires prolonged analysis to be useful.
 Now filter output of `jstack` through `jstackfilter`

 ```